Why Regex Fails for Scripture Input

 It fails silently.

-Incorrect canonical identifiers enter your database.
+Structurally invalid reference data enter your database.
 Downstream systems trust them.
 Cross-links break.
 Indexes drift.
 URLs become unstable.

 The damage is structural.